Rules to Better Email - 78 Rules

 For a quick introduction to how to use Office365 from OneDrive, watch this video:

-- Sending a sensitive email (where the content could be perceived as confrontational)
+• Sending a sensitive email (e.g. The content could be perceived as confrontational)

-- In application development, when you need a quick 'test please', and the person is immediately available.
+• You need a quick 'test please', and the person is immediately available.
 This provides you a chance to check and collaborate on the finished change before the 'done email' is sent.
-It also shows the email was double-checked.
+It also shows the email was double-checked

 Doing this will ensure: